 Our net Agency premium as a percentage of our long Agency RMBS holdings is one metric that we use to measure our overall prepayment risk.
 Net Agency premium represents the total premium (excess of market value over outstanding principal balance) on long Agency RMBS holdings less the total premium on related net short TBA positions.
 The lower our net Agency premium, the less we believe we are exposed to market-wide increases in Agency RMBS prepayments.
-As of September 30, 2016, our net Agency premium as a percentage of fair value on long Agency RMBS holdings used to hedge our long Agency RMBS protection agency RMBS holding.
-September 30, 2016, our net Agency premium as a percentage of fair value was approximately 5.1% as of June 30, 2016, respectively.
-Our Agency premium percentage and net Agency premium percentage may fluctuate from period to period based on a variety of factors, including market factors such as interest rates and mortgage rates, and, in the case of our net Agency premium percentage, pased to the degree to which we hedge prepayment risk with short TBAs.
-We believe that our focus on purchasing pools with specific prepayments.
+As of September 30, 2016, our net Agency premium as a percentage of fair value on long Agency RMBS holdings was approximately 5.1% as compared to 5.2%, as of June 30, 2016.
+Excluding TBA positions used to hedge our long Agency RMBS portfolio, our Agency premium as a percentage of fair value was approximately 7.8% and 7.7% as of September 30, 2016 and June 30, 2016, respectively.
+Our Agency premium percentage and net Agency premium percentage may fluctuate from period to period based on a variety of factors, including market factors such as interest rates and mortgage rates, and, in the case of our net Agency premium percentage, based on the degree to which we hedge prepayment risk with short TBAs.
+We believe that our focus on purchasing pools with specific prepayment characteristics provides a measure of protection against prepayments.